oracle/coherence-operator/docs/quickstart.md

 $ helm status sample-coherence-operator
 ```

-If the deployment was succesfull, the output should include output
+If the deployment was successful, the output should include output
 similar to the following (abbreviated):

 ```